surgiie/blade-cli/README.md

 ## Custom Compiled Directory

-When compiling a file down to plain php, the compiled file is stored by default in `/tmp/.compiled`, if you wish to use a custom directory for these files, you may use the `--compiled-path` option:
+When compiling a file down to plain php, the compiled file is stored by default in `/tmp/.blade-cli`, if you wish to use a custom directory for these files, you may use the `--cache-path` option:

-`blade render myfile --var=foo --compiled-path="/custom/directory"`
+`blade render myfile --var=foo --cache-path="/custom/directory"`

 When clearing the directory, this will also be required:

-`blade clear --compiled-path="/custom/directory"`
+`blade clear --cache-path="/custom/directory"`

-Or you can persist the path via the `BLADE_CLI_COMPILED_PATH` environment variable if you dont wish to pass it to every command call.
+Or you can persist the path via the `BLADE_CLI_CACHE_PATH` environment variable if you dont wish to pass it to every command call.

 ### Contribute